SocialCareData/information-governance/README.md

 # Information governance

+## Status

+Version 0.1 - intial

+Effective Date: 2025-10-09

+This version reflects discussions from the MAIS Standards Working Group on 8th October 2025, where we reviewed the output of the earlier deep dive.

+## Purpose
-In order to to create a distributed Single View capability nationwide without an unmanageable burden of manual review and approval, we need to encode an information governance framework that can support automated machine-to-machine data sharing.
+In order to to create a distributed Single View capability nationwide without an unmanageable burden of manual review and approval, we need to encode an **information governance framework** that can support automated machine-to-machine data sharing.

-This means we need to be able to:
-- assert the status of a request in relation to a use case or Data Processing Agreement
-- provide enough information for the receiving system to make a decision on how to respond.
+The framework must allow us to:
+- Describe an existing sharing policy or agreement in a machine readable format...

+    Party 1 will share X data with party 2, for purpose Y, in the context of DSA / policy / legal basis Z
+- Formulate a request for information and assert that it is valid under a specific agreement
+- Make a determination that a request is valid or not and respond
+- Log all this activity and share relevant details for transparency, audit, etc.

+## Context
+We recognise this is a complex challenge.
+There is no overarching Data Sharing Agreement between all potential parties in a safeguarding enquiry.
+[Working together to safeguard children 2023 ](https://assets.publishing.service.gov.uk/media/6849a7b67cba25f610c7db3f/Working_together_to_safeguard_children_2023_-_statutory_guidance.pdf) and the [ICO guidance on sharing information to safeguard children](https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/data-sharing/a-10-step-guide-to-sharing-information-to-safeguard-children/) provide advice for sharing information where appropriate, including in situations where data sharing agreements or data protection impact assessments are not feasible.

+We can look to examples like the Pan London Data Sharing Agreement​.
+One approch may be to create something similar for the partners in the distributed single view ecosystem..​

+For our work today, we're making the assumption that an agreement is in place and our challenge is to encode and apply this in an automable fashion.

+## Requirements

-And we need to create the right conditions among partners:
+To create a trusted system of And we need to create the right conditions among partners:

+- Well formed requests - The enquiry has a stated PURPOSE - using an agreed vocabulary
-- We are able to VALIDATE that an incoming enquiry is from an approved organisation
+- Authentication and validation - we need to be able to VALIDATE that an incoming enquiry is from an approved organisation
-- The enquiry has a stated PURPOSE - using an agreed vocabulary
+- Authorisation - Automatable decision rules are agreed to govern data and sharing
-- There is robust LOGGING of enquiries and responses, providing a clear audit trail
+- Logging - There is robust LOGGING of enquiries and responses, providing a clear audit trail

-- Automatable decision rules are agreed to govern ACCESS and sharing
+Draft a specification for decision rules which permit systems to share relevant data in specific conditions (attribute based access control)​

+​

+Create draft vocabularies to standardise the reasons for a request and links to DSA​

+​

+Propose a technical recommendation for implementing automated information governance

+So it becomes:
+Agreed decision rules - Party 1 will share X data with party 2, for purpose Y, in the context of DSA / policy Z A pattern for making a request including the party, data requested, purpose and context (a la deep dive) Agreed logging policy for requests and responses, including transparency and audit measures.

 # Formulating a MAIS data request for automated Information Governance...